 2View the property multiple times

-Even in a fast-moving market, it’s a bad idea to buy without looking at a property more than once - the more times you view a house, the more likely you are to spot potential problems.
+Even in a fast-moving market, it’s best to go and see the property more than once if possible.
+The more times you view a house, the more likely you are to spot potential problems.
 Our research has found that 26% of people viewed their current home once before buying it, 43% twice, 21% three times and 11% four or more times.